Bachelor of Medical Imaging

 Course rules

-To complete the Bachelor of Medical Imaging students must pass 32 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Medical Imaging you must pass 32 credit points.
+This includes:

 • 30 credit points of core units